NodeSpec/CRM-Application/README.md

 Included:
 The purpose of the design was a build that includes modular functionality that a user with developer tools or just plain Claude Desktop, Cursor, Codex, etc could iterate without having to change any of the supporting infrastructure or even major backend services.
 Any feature/frontend changes would effect the react application, api, and database tables and columns.
+This is a template application that still requires tweaking to customer workflows, etc.
 Also included is an initial MVP for use on a google sheet backend.
 Note: Google sheets is not highly performant for a tool with this type of read/write logic in an App Script extension and has a noticeable lag upon record changes.

 #Google Sheet Version